 Tech Support Merchant Accounts

-The tech support industry is one of the fastest-growing industries on Earth, yet banks still hesitate to provide the necessary merchant account approvals to allow them to process online payments, including credit cards.
+The tech support industry is one of the fastest-growing industries on Earth.
+Still, banks hesitate to provide the necessary merchant account approvals to allow them to process online payments, including credit cards.
+Learn what it takes to receive a fast approval for a Tech Support and High Risk Merchant Account.
+Accept all forms payments including e-Checks, Credit Cards, Debit Cards, ACH & Crypto and take you business to the next level.

-The hesitation of banks to approve tech support merchant accounts is due to the prevalence of scams in the industry.
+The hesitation of banks to approve tech support merchant accounts is primarily due to chargebacks.
+Additionally, the prevalence of scams in the industry is ongoing and rampant.
 As the industry has expanded, the volume and frequency of scams have also grown.
 Sending pop-up messages to individual computers claiming to have detected viruses or other problems on the unit is a common way to gain access to users’ personal data.
 Bogus computer “techs” then follow up with calls offering subscription plans to diagnose, repair and protect units from future problems.
 Recurring scams like this cost users loss of money and personal information.

 Rampant fraud in the industry and associated chargebacks lead banks to be reluctant about sponsoring computer tech merchant accounts.
 Legitimate tech support businesses therefore must turn to high-risk merchant account providers such as SecureGlobalPay.
-Apply today for a tech support merchant account via SecureGlobalPay’s quick online application.
+Apply today for a tech support merchant account via SecureGlobalPay’s quick online application and start accepting payments via e-Checks, Credit Cards, Debit Cards, ACH & Crypto.

 The tech support industry contains many different types of business.
 SecureGlobalPay offers merchants accounts for all of them, including those offering remote services.
 These can include: